aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

     * Enter Amazon Kendra edition: DEVELOPER_EDITION, ENTERPRISE_EDITION
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.*
+    Once you have run `sam deploy --guided --capabilities CAPABILITY_NAMED_IAM` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.*

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.